jkopczyn/SideTable/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: View Game Pages (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement a bare-bones index of all games in Rails, and add API routes for game data and Backbone show views for the games in the database.
+I will push the app to Heroku and ensure that everything works before moving on.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Search by Name (~1.5 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will implement API routes to fetch and query game data in JSON, then add Backbone models and collections to request and fetch that data as DOM pages.
+By the end of this phase, users will be able to query games by name and browse results, all within a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: User Accounts and Authentication (~ 2.5 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will implement users and session authentication in Rails, based on the practices and patterns learned at App Academy, and allow users to create personal game collections and add games to them.
+By the end of this phase, users will be able to store and modify collections of games.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Rate and Review Games (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will implement the ability for users to leave ratings and reviews on games; these will be backed by join tables between Users and Games and have standard REST routes.
+On the Backbone side, these subviews will appear as part of the game Show and Item views.
+Additionally, the game Show page will show a list of reviews and an aggregate rating, and the Item view will show the aggregate rating.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Search users, add friends, and view profiles (~ 3 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will create a profile view for each user including a profile image (using the Filepicker library) and personal description.
+A form subview to change these will be linked, and a small form to add the user as a friend.
+The user's collection view (used in the home page) will also appear.
+Additionally, I will create a page to view each user's friend list linked from their profile;
+each user will appear with username, small picture, and link to their profile.

 [Details][phase-five]

-### Bonus Features (TBD)
+### Bonus Features
+#### Highly desirable features:

+- [ ] Add games to database
-- [ ] "Like" button and counter for posts
+- [ ] Search for games by tags
-- [ ] Custom blog urls
+- [ ] Add tags to games
-- [ ] Pagination/infinite scroll
+- [ ] Search for games by designer
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] List of recommended games
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Sort user's collections into multiple lists

+#### Non-core features:

-- [ ] Reblogging
+- [ ] Display friend notifications
-- [ ] Multiple sessions/session management
+- [ ] Compare friend's collection with your own
-- [ ] User avatars
+- [ ] Display notifications for other activity
-- [ ] Typeahead search bar
+- [ ] Intelligent recommendations

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md